-The observatory operates under the control of the Geomagnetic Data Acquisition System (GDAS), which was developed by BGS staff, installed and became operational in February 2011.
+The observatory operates under the control of the Geomagnetic Data Acquisition System (GDAS), which was developed by BGS staff, installed in April 2004 and became fully operational from May 2004.
 The data acquisition software, running on QNX operated computers, controls the data logging and the communications.

 There are two sets of sensors used for making magnetic measurements.
-A tri-axial linear-core fluxgate magnetometer, manufactured by the Danish Meteorological Institute, is used to measure the variations in the horizontal (H) and vertical (Z) components of the field.
+A tri-axial linearcore fluxgate magnetometer, manufactured by the Danish Meteorological Institute, is used to measure the variations in the horizontal (H) and vertical (Z) components of the field.
 The third sensor is oriented perpendicular to these, and measures variations, which are proportional to the changes in declination (D).
 Measurements are made at a rate of 1 Hz.